 If your glucose level rises more than this value, you need to talk to your doctor to increase your dose.
 Then you need to repeat testing to monitor your blood sugar levels.

 You need to continue adjusting as well as repeating your blood sugar tests until your blood sugar levels become reasonably steady at nighttime or during fasting periods.

 If you’re planning to reuse needles and lancets, make sure that you place the cover on the lancet device and syringe.
-Do not try to recover the needle, as you can poke yourself.
-Don’t clean it with alcohol, which can remove the silicone covering of the needle.
+Don’t try to recover the needle, as you can poke yourself.
+Also, don’t clean the needle with alcohol, as it can remove the needle’s silicone covering.

-Engaging in regular exercise or doing other physical activities can help avert extreme spikes in your blood sugar level.
-If you exercise only sporadically, it is difficult to determine how your body will respond to the insulin adjustment that you need.
+Engaging in exercise regularly or doing other physical activities can help avert extreme spikes in your blood sugar level.
+If you exercise only sporadically, it’s difficult to determine how your body will respond to the insulin adjustment that you need.

 Developing your own insulin injection routine is very important, and sticking with it will help you be successful in managing your blood sugar levels.